Abundant talent requires inclusive opportunity.

 Ensuring Digital Equity

-GCP leads the device donation and advocacy efforts for the Greater Cleveland Digital Equity Coalition, a collective initiative by Cleveland’s corporate, philanthropic, governmental, K-12 and higher education, health care, workforce, and community-based organizations.
-The coalition 1) secures device donations, 2) convenes and advocates for affordable, high-quality broadband, and 3) promotes digital navigators to assist residents in accessing these resources and learning how to use the internet for learning, working, and living.
-In addition, it fosters public-private partnerships towards the goal of 100% of residents being connected.
-Get more information about our work on the digital divide.
+GCP leads the device donation and advocacy efforts for the Greater Cleveland Digital Equity Coalition, a collective initiative of Cleveland’s corporate, philanthropic, governmental, K-12, higher education, health care, workforce, and community-based organizations.
+The coalition secures device donations, advocates for affordable, high-quality broadband, and promotes digital navigators to assist residents in both accessing these resources and learning how to use them.
+It also fosters public-private partnerships towards the goal of 100% of residents being connected.

 For the past 20 years, GCP (and formerly the Commission on Economic Inclusion) has reported on the status of diversity and inclusion efforts in our region through data gathering.
 All Greater Cleveland Partnership member companies and organizations are invited to participate in the process.
 Companies that participate receive insights on their organization’s efforts compared to others both within their sector and within the region.
 The 2022 Equity & Inclusion Organization Assessment opens in February.

 Ohio and Cuyahoga County announced a $20 million partnership to expand affordable broadband connectivity

 GCP is home to the Ohio MBDA Business Center a federally funded partnership to support scaling of MBEs

 GCP partnered with Crain’s Cleveland Business to launch a program recognizing businesses for championing diversity and inclusion in the workplace.